 When: Best deals available before the end of February.

 Why?
-The early bird catches the worm, and while some people love Ibiza so much they book their next holiday apartment with a super early bird discount directly after their holiday has finished, it’s true that a famous January-blues killing technique sees the most bookings around the time of January ahead of the coming year.
-Of course, it’s possible to book holiday rentals during when the season has already begun – but the best deals are often booked early.
+The early bird catches the worm, and while some people love Ibiza so much they book their next holiday apartment with a super early bird discount directly after their holiday has finished, indeed, a famous saying January – Blues, as the most bookings are made around January for the coming year ahead.
+Of course, it’s possible to book holiday rentals during the season or when it has already begun – but the best deals are often booked early.

 Check out: this article Where to Book your Holiday Villa this Summer for some tips.